-I recently visited the Hermitage, home of the 7th president Andrew Jackson, and I had a wonderful time seeing the home and grounds and learning about chocolate history.
-The trip was sponsored by American Heritage Chocolate and they did a really interesting presentation about the history of chocolate from cocoa pod to drinking chocolate as is was most often enjoyed in colonial times to chocolate as it most often enjoyed today.
-I got to sample the American Heritage Chocolate which is based off of colonial recipes and has some really delicious savory spices in it.
+I recently visited the Hermitage, home of the 7th president Andrew Jackson.
+I had a wonderful time seeing the home, grounds, and learning about chocolate history.
+The trip was sponsored by American Heritage Chocolate and they did a really interesting presentation about the history of chocolate from cocoa pod to drinking chocolate.
+I got to sample the American Heritage Chocolate.
+It is based off of colonial recipes and has some really delicious savory spices in it.
 I was also able to try some delicious recipes that were made with the American Heritage chocolate and ever since I have been thinking of creating my own recipe that uses American Heritage chocolate.
 I decided to make a chocolate cinnamon roll recipe and it is so good!
 This chocolate is the perfect addition because it is not too sweet and adds some extra flavors that go great with cinnamon.

 Easy Chocolate Cinnamon Roll Recipe Using American Heritage Chocolate

 My husband loves to make a homemade cinnamon roll recipe that starts from scratch and uses the stand mixer.
 I like to make an easier version that involves letting the bread machine do all the hard work.
-So I will share the bread machine cinnamon rolls recipe with you today but you could also make this even easier if you wanted.
-You could use a store bought tube of cinnamon rolls and unroll the tube of dough and sprinkle in 1/4 cup of American Heritage Chocolate, then roll back up, break into individual rolls and bake.
+I will share the bread machine cinnamon rolls recipe with you today.
+However, you could also make this even easier if you wanted.
+You could use a store bought tube of cinnamon rolls.
+Just unroll the tube of dough and sprinkle in 1/4 cup of American Heritage Chocolate, then roll back up, break into individual rolls and bake.

-American Heritage Chocolate combines all natural ingredients and exotic spices in historic chocolate recipes reminiscent of what Thomas Jefferson, George Washington, and Ben Franklin would have enjoyed.
-American Heritage Chocolate is an artisanal dark chocolate containing 63% cacao and it has a mildly spicy, slightly sweet taste and is flavored with a blend of cinnamon, nutmeg, chili pepper, orange, anise and vanilla.
+American Heritage Chocolate combines all natural ingredients and exotic spices in historic chocolate recipes.
+These are reminiscent of what Thomas Jefferson, George Washington, and Ben Franklin would have enjoyed.
+It is an artisanal dark chocolate containing 63% cacao and it has a mildly spicy, slightly sweet taste and is flavored with a blend of cinnamon, nutmeg, chili pepper, orange, anise and vanilla.
 American Heritage Chocolate is preservative-free, Kosher-certified, made without dairy, wheat, peanuts, or tree nuts, and is made in a facility that does not contain peanuts and tree nuts.
-American Heritage Chocolate can be used in any recipe by replacing semi-sweet chocolate at a one-to-one ratio.
+It can be used in any recipe by replacing semi-sweet chocolate at a one-to-one ratio.

-AMERICAN HERITAGE® Chocolate is usually only available at select historic locations BUT American Heritage® Chocolate Bites are now available—for a limited time only—at your local Cracker Barrel® Old Country Store while supplies last!
+AMERICAN HERITAGE® Chocolate is usually only available at select historic locations.
+However, American Heritage® Chocolate Bites are now available—for a limited time only—at your local Cracker Barrel® Old Country Store while supplies last!

 So basically, this easy cinnamon roll recipe is kicked up a notch with the addition of American Heritage Chocolate to the cinnamon filling.
 I hope you enjoy these easy bread machine cinnamon rolls.
 We sure did!

-As a base for my recipe, I used one from my Bread Factory Cookbook for Bread Machines and just tweaked it a bit with the addition of the American Heritage chocolate.
+As a base for my recipe, I used one from my Bread Factory Cookbook for Bread Machines.
+I just tweaked it a bit with the addition of the American Heritage chocolate.

 It says it will make 16 rolls but it depends on how you roll them and how big you slice them.

-You can substitute regular semi-sweet chocolate chips for the heritage chocolate if you like but you will miss on the extra flavors of nutmeg, chili pepper, orange, anise that are in the heritage chocolate.
-If you are using chocolate chips, you can just pulse them in the food processor to get them a finer consistency so they roll in nicely.
+You can substitute regular semi-sweet chocolate chips for the heritage chocolate if you like.
+However, you will miss on the extra flavors of nutmeg, chili pepper, orange, anise that are in the heritage chocolate.
+If you are using chocolate chips, you can just pulse them in the food processor.
+This will get them to be a finer consistency so they roll in nicely.

 Bread Machine Cinnamon Rolls Ingredients: